xxczaki/is-dnt/readme.md

 isDnt(); //=> true
 ```

 ## API

 ### isDnt()

 Returns a `boolean` of whether the Do not track policy is enabled and `undefined` if the browser does not support DNT.

+## Notice

+This package uses the solution described by [Corbin Davenport](https://github.com/corbindavenport) in his [How to correctly check for Do Not Track with JavaScript](https://dev.to/corbindavenport/how-to-correctly-check-for-do-not-track-with-javascript-135d) post.

 ## License